alexandrabatrak/console-finances/README.md

 - [x] The greatest increase in profits (date and amount) over the entire period.

-- [x] The greatest decrease in losses (date and amount) over the entire period.
+- [x] The greatest decrease in profits (date and amount) over the entire period.

 All data to be logged in console.